awatson1978/MSIB32500/lectures/lecture1.md

 pwd
 ls -l
 ```
-3. Change to parent directory; one 'step' UP on the file tree
+-Change to parent directory; one 'step' UP on the file tree
 ```bash
 cd ..
 pwd
 ls -l
 ```
-4. Go back to your home directory
+-Go back to your home directory
 ```bash
 cd ~
 pwd